MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ## Flow Date Tracking

-### Export data from EP1
+### Export date from EP1

-This is the most important data as business needs to know when the SAP data was exported from EP1.
+This is the most important date as business needs to know when we exported the SAP data from EP1.
 Therefore it is tracked through the whole pipeline.

-There is a table called e-dlk-uebersicht-ladedatum which tracks the export time from SAP.
+There is a table called e-dlk-uebersicht-ladedatum tracking the export time from SAP.

 ![](2021-04-14-15-01-11.png)